yiyina/CS5004_2023_Spring_SoccerTeam_Project/README.md

 1. The current implementation does not support saving and loading data to and from external storage.
 2. The user interface is text-based and may not be as intuitive as a graphical user interface.
+3. The current implementation may not provide comprehensive error handling, such as handling invalid input or duplicate player names.

 ## UML Diagram